favsto/terraform-course/01.basics/README.md

 terraform plan -out "test.plan" -var gcp_project=<your-project-id>

-terraform apply
+terraform apply test.plan
 ```

 As the instance has been created the last command will output its external IP address.
-Try it:
+Try the Web Server (it might take few seconds to start):

 ```
 curl http://<external-ip>